matwilso/matwilso.github.io/_posts/learned-sims.md

 But they are limited in many ways, and ultimately by introducing learned components, it seems we can go far beyond they are currently capable of.
-I imagine a learned simulator is overall much easier to work with and enables things like:
+I imagine a learned simulator would be overall much easier to work with and would enable things like:

 **Grounding.** Instead of defining XML files to specify all the details and possible things we want to vary over, we could naturally “prompt” the model to simulate what we want.
 It could absorb videos, still images, text, sound, technical drawings, robot specifications, meshes---any modality that we could encode with a neural network---and spit out a simulator description.
 We could film a quick video of our scene, with some robot specifications, command data and proprioception, and get out a calibrated and general simulation of the scene and the robot.